Does the Supreme Court have a double standard on religion?

 The travel ban case was primarily about the separation of powers, Lupu said.
 That is, whether one branch of the federal government, the Supreme Court, could constrain or even overrule another branch, the executive.

-The case is also about how our country relates to foreign countries.
+The case is also about national security and how our country relates to foreign ones.
 In a footnote, Chief Justice John Roberts suggests it may not be appropriate to apply the Constitution's establishment clause, which prohibits the government from favoring a particular religion, to national security issues and foreign affairs.

 "The issue ... is not whether to denounce the President's statements, but the significance of those statements in reviewing a Presidential directive, neutral on its face, addressing a matter within the core of executive responsibility," Roberts wrote.